This Udaipur-based startup established itself as a trendsetter in the Indian market

 true

-From few thousand to crores, the e-commerce fashion industry has a new entrant —— which has made its mark in the segment since its launch in 2018.
-The apparel startup has clocked in annual revenue of Rs 21 crore in FY 2020-21 from its earlier Rs 5 crore in FY 2019-20.
+From few thousand to crores, the e-commerce fashion industry has a new entrant — Beyoung — which has made its mark in the segment since its launch in 2018.
+The apparel startup is estimated to clock in annual revenue of Rs 65 crore in FY 2021-22, which is an exponential growth from Rs 21 crore in FY 2020-21.

 Launched by siblings Shivam Soni, Sakshi Soni, and Shivani Soni, the Udaipur-based home-grown fashion brand is involved in the sales of manufacturing and accessories designed to make people feel young.